kybp/ckua-song-search/README.md

 ## Building and Running

 This app requires PostgreSQL, Python 3, pip, and Node.JS.
-To install dependencies and build the app, from the project root run:
+To install dependencies and build the app, from the project root run `yarn` (or `npm i`).

-    pip install -r requirements.txt
-    yarn

-Of course, you can replace `yarn` with `npm i` if you want.
 The app will assume there is a database of songs available at `postgres://localhost:5432/ckua`; a dump of such a database (current to May 14th, 2017) is provided in the file `db.sql` and (assuming appropriate system privileges) the database can be created and populated with the commands:

     npm run db-restore

 Finally, the app can be started with:

-    python app.py
+    npm run start

 ...and then it should be available at `http://localhost:5000`!

-## Additional Commands
+## Commands

 The following NPM scripts are provided; they can be run by entering `npm run
 $script_name` in the project root.

     build          - rebuild the frontend sources
+    start          - run the application
     test           - run the test suite
-    db-dump        - overwrite db.sql with the current state of the database db-restore     - populate the database from db.sql, creating it if needed save-date      - save the supplied date's playlist data in the database
+    test-client    - run only the tests for the frontend test-server    - run only the tests for the backend db-dump        - overwrite db.sql with the current state of the database db-restore     - populate the database from db.sql, creating it if needed save-date      - save the supplied date's playlist data in the database